-However, the hurdles are also put in place because there’s much more at stake in the B2B buying decision.
-The value of a single B2B sale will be much higher than a single B2C sale.
+Organisations set up these controls because there’s usually a lot at stake in the B2B buying decision.
+A B2B sale will involve much more value than a single B2C sale.

 - sales teams to contact customers and have one-to-one selling conversations.

 - meetings, events and other public relations activities to build connections.

 - B2B CRM systems to manage customer relationships long-term.

 To bring B2B to life, we’re going to use a case study based on a B2B business we used to work with.
 We’ll outline their context, and then focus in on their B2B CRM program.